paulseward/audiocodes-cpt/README.md

   * Added "Tone Type 7" (Reorder) as UK NU tone
   * Added distinctive ringing section from NZ tone file, as that has the right cadence

+2024-16-07:
+ * Created call_progress_uk-c4.ini and call_progress_uk-c4.dat.
+Edited "Tone Type 7" (Reorder) as UK NU tone as I was having problems with call disconnect timers being detected on the UK PSTN
+ * This is a version 3 .dat file and is for versions 4.5 and above as per the https://www.audiocodes.com/media/13534/dconvert-utility-users-guide.pdf.
+Tested and working on Firmware Version 6.60A.319.003

 ## TODO
   * Add entries for all valid Audiocodes tone types
   * Prepare equivalent files for older UK tone styles